top of page

 On to the Banana Grove.
 In this chamber, various formations look like bunches of bananas.

 One of the many highlights of Oregon Caves is the flowstone formation named Niagara Falls.
 As might be guessed, the cave formation gets its name because the flowstone resembles Niagara Falls.
-While the formation is beautiful, it also is a testament to what happens when caves aren’t protected.
+While the formation is beautiful, it is also a testament to what happens when caves aren’t protected.
 As you look at the bottom of Niagara Falls, you can see that many of the tips of the formation have been broken off and taken as souvenirs.
 When you learn that it takes 100 years for one of these to grow, the length of the tip of your pinky finger, you realize that the damage erased tens of thousands (if not hundreds of thousands) of works.
 It puts into perspective the critical work the National Park system does to keep these beautiful places intact for later generations.

 The next stop on the Oregon Caves tour is at the Spiral Stairs.
 Spiral stairs are a spot in Oregon Caves where water once leaked in through an opening from above ground.
 Above the spiral stairs is what remains of the opening (not closed), where the dripping water creates flow stones with bacon strips around the edges of the shaft.
 When looking down, the shaft doesn’t end but continues to a level below.
 That shaft now holds a spiral staircase to get to a lower level of the cave, which you must descend to see other parts of Oregon Caves.
 The cave formation named the Grand Column is at the bottom of the Spiral Stairs.
 Columns are formed when stalactites (formed from the cave ceiling) and stalagmites (formed from the cave floor) connect.